inwebstyle/showcase/README.md

 ## API Calls

 ### Security Scheme
-The application security is realized in two following ways:
+The application security is realized by the following:
 * HTTPS: All communications go though HTTPS via SSL.
-* Application ID: Each requiest should contain the application ID (`app id`).

 ### GET /status